probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 This study aims at measuring the effectiveness of the Bitswap discovery process, or in other words how efficient is Bitswap as a content discovery protocol.
 The performance of Bitswap discovery is the ratio of requests succeeding before the DHT walk starts.
 We also measure the time distribution of the successful Bitswap requests, and the number of packets sent by Bitswap for each requested CID.

-Assuming that the content is uniformly distributed on the ~20’000 peers participating in the DHT, given that each node broadcasts requests to its ~1’000 directly connected peers, we would expect a success rate of approximately $\frac{1'000}{20'000} = 5\%$.
+Assuming that content in the IPFS network is uniformly distributed among the ~20’000 peers participating in the DHT, and given that each node broadcasts requests to its ~1’000 directly connected peers, we would expect a success rate of approximately $\frac{1'000}{20'000} = 5\%$.

 ## Measurement Methodology